polymathuniversata/nimo/CONTRIBUTING.md

 - Use descriptive atom names
 - Comment complex logic
-- Follow the pattern established in the main.metta file
+- Follow the pattern established in the backend/main.metta file

 ## Commit Messages